IDinsight/surveystream_flask_api/README.md

 ### Running the tests on CI/CD

-The unit tests will run on GitHub Actions on any `push` or `pull request` actions.
+The unit tests will run on GitHub Actions on any `push` or `pull request` actions.g